January 6th Committee: Trump funding legal defense of Republican witnesses

 Trump's Save America PAC has paid hundreds of thousands of dollars to lawyers representing over a dozen witnesses called by the committee.
-It is not illegal to pay someone else's legal fees, but it raises the question of why Trump would do so and what kind of influence he might have over those people's testimony.
 On September 1, 2022, Trump said on a right-wing radio show that he had recently met supporters in his office.
 He said he was "financially supporting" them, adding: "It's a disgrace what they've done to them."

-The American Conservative Union is providing legal defense funds for some people who resist the committee.
-The organization says it only assists people who do not cooperate with the committee and who oppose its mission, according to chairman Matt Schlapp.
+The American Conservative Union provided legal defense funds for some people who resist the committee.
+The organization said it only assisted people who do not cooperate with the committee and who opposed its mission, according to chairman Matt Schlapp.

 Republican National Committee (RNC) claiming committee is illegitimate

 Though the Republican National Committee had long insisted that the committee is invalid and should not be allowed to investigate, a federal judge found on May 1, 2022, that the committee's power is legitimate.
-On November 30, 2022, House Minority Leader Kevin McCarthy wrote a letter warning the committee that the incoming Republican-majority House of Representatives planned to investigate the committee's work in 2023.